ProjectEvergreen/wcc/docs/pages/examples.md

 ## Progressive Hydration

 Using the `metadata` information from a custom element with the `hydrate=true` attribute, you can use use the metadata with an [`IntersectionObserver`](https://developer.mozilla.org/en-US/docs/Web/API/Intersection_Observer_API) to progressively load a custom element.
+In this case, _handler.js_ builds `SliderComponent` from HTML and not only uses the `hydrate` attribute and metadata for lazy hydration, but also passes in the animated color via a CSS custom property set at build time!  🤯

 See it in [action here](https://wc-at-the-edge.thegreenhouse.io/demo3) by scrolling to the bottom of the page and seeing the animation happen!
 View [the code here in GitHub](https://github.com/thescientist13/web-components-at-the-edge/blob/main/serverless/get-demo3/index.mjs).

 ```js
 // slider.js